nandorojo/dripsy/README.md

 No longer.
 The goal of this library is to let you go from idea -> universal, themed styles without much effort.

-There have been many discussions about what responsive design should look like in React Native.
-After trying many, many different ways, I'm convinced this is the best.
+There is no shortage of discussions about what responsive design should look like in React Native.
+After trying many, many different ways, I'm convinced this is the answer.

 # 👀 What does Dripsy look like?